Week 5 post - galoshes and shoelaces

 A quick internet search revealed a few common problems:

-Bad updates, revert to usable version
+Bad updates, revert to

 Change Power Options to High Performance